 Ice and snow archeology heated up in the late 1990s in North America with scores of finds in the Yukon including a 9,000 year old dart shaft and a 1,400 year old moccasin.
 The ice patches and glaciers of the North-West Territories, British Columbia, Alaska and the U.S. part of the Rocky Mountains have all produced finds.
 Among the discoveries was the naturally mummified body of an over 300 year old frozen “ice man,” who was dubbed “Kwäday Dän Ts’inchi” (Long Ago Person Found) by the Indian tribes still in the region.

 Norway became a hotbed of glacier archeology after a “dramatic melting episode” in 2006.
-Frequent major melts in subsequent years in the higher elevations of Oppland County and Oppdal have revealing over 2000 finds, some more than 3,000 years old.
+Frequent major melts in subsequent years in the higher elevations of Oppland County and Oppdal have revealed over 2000 finds, some more than 3,000 years old.
 Insight into the hunting habits of people in the Neolithic, Bronze and Iron ages, as well as cloth from the Iron age and Viking age, horseshoes from the Medieval age and random artifacts such as a wooden whisk with a pointed end have been found as the ice has melted.

 Accelerating ice patch and glacier melt has also given researchers new information about relatively modern events such as the losses in a World War I battle called the “White War”, that took place high in the Italian Alps and left soldiers buried in ice and snow.